graeme-lockley/jfixtures/README.md

 This command accepts a single command containing the location of the file whose content is to be include.
 There are two forms of location:

-- `resource:*file-name*`: this style refers to a file contained within the resources directory - usually a directory off of src/test.
+- `resource:file-name`: this style refers to a file contained within the resources directory - usually a directory off of src/test.
-- `string:*some-or-other-string-content*`: this style is used for testing the include command and serves no real purpose beyond that.
+- `string:some-or-other-string-content`: this style is used for testing the include command and serves no real purpose beyond that.

 Depending on need jfixtures might support other include file name formats.